Nagesh-Reddy/read_data/README.md

+# Read Normalized Data

-# This is an Flask backend app for reading, flattening and editing static json data and display using HTML and CSS
+This is an Flask backend app for reading, flattening and editing static json data and display using HTML and CSS

 To run the application follow below steps
 1) Install Python
 2) Create a virtual env - Python -m venv <virtual_Name>